Achievable logoAchievable logo

 Disability Income - Short-Term

-Policies that provide a weekly or monthly income benefit for up to five years for individual coverage and up to one year for group coverage for full or partial disability arising from accident and/or sickness.
+Policies that provide a weekly or monthly income benefit for up to 6 months, sometimes up to 1 year, depending on the plan, for full or partial disability arising from accident and/or sickness.

 Earned Income